Logo XpertSource

 How is the contingency fund established?

-According to Article 1071 of the Civil Code of Quebec, the contingency fund must be established "according to the estimated cost of major repairs and the cost of replacement of common portions".
-These costs must therefore be evaluated to determine the amount to be accumulated.
+According to Article 1071 of the Civil Code of Quebec, the contingency fund must be established based on the estimated cost of major repairs and the cost of replacing common areas.
+These costs must be carefully evaluated to determine the appropriate amount to be accumulated in the fund.

-Amounts paid into the contingency fund must be deposited in a financial institution.
-Regardless of the syndicate's investment strategy, a part of the funds must remain liquid and available in the short term, i.e., within 30 days.
+The amounts accumulated in the fund must be deposited in a financial institution.
+Regardless of the syndicate’s investment strategy, a portion of the funds must remain liquid and available for use within 30 days.

-If the accumulated funds are insufficient to make the necessary major renovations, the board may call for a special assessment.
-However, the general meeting of unit owners must be consulted before such a decision is made.
+If the accumulated funds are insufficient to cover the necessary major renovations, the board may call for a special assessment.
+However, before making this decision, the general meeting of unit owners must be consulted.

 Money for the contingency fund

-The Civil Code of Quebec requires that contributions to the contingency fund be at least 5% of the contribution to the common expenses.
-However, this percentage is only a guideline.
+The Civil Code of Quebec specified that the contributions to the contingency fund should be at least 5% of the total contribution to the common expenses.
+However, this 5% is merely a guideline and not a strict requirement.

-To change this unwise approach, the law has been amended.
-It now stipulates that the amounts to be paid into the fund must be determined based on the recommendations of the contingency fund study, which will be discussed later.
+To address this issue, the law has been updated.
+Now, the amounts to be contributed to the contingency fund must be based on a contingency fund study, which will assess the property’s long-term needs and recommend an appropriate contribution amount.

 Contingency fund study